Ao Yem - Legacy of costume of Vietnam

-In the old days, "ao yem" was usually called "cai yem".
-This is the costume that has existed for ages and is still kept until today.
+In the old days, "ao yem" was usually called "cai yem."
+Besides "ao ba ba" - the beauty of the South, it is the costume that has existed for ages and is still kept until today.
 "Yem" is an indispensable outfit of the ancient Vietnamese woman.
-It is a piece of cloth that is square or diamond with a strap attached to the neck and tied behind the back, used to cover the chest.
+It is a piece of cloth that is square or diamond with a strap attached to the neck and tied behind the back to cover the chest.

-Not only in the royal palace with the princesses, “ao yem” was also worn by female famers when going to the field with “ao tu than”, even in the festivals in village.
-It contributed to create the national dress of the old ladies.
+Not only in the royal palace with the princesses but “ao yem” was also worn by female farmers when going to the field with “ao tu than,” even in the festivals in the village.
+It contributed to creating the national dress of the old ladies.
 Some researchers believe that "ao yem" was created to embellish the beautiful back like the back of bee which is considered a beauty of women in Vietnamese culture.

 According to the Vietnamese tradition, a beautiful girl has to have a small bent back like a bee's back.
 The ancient Vietnamese believed that girls with a bee's back were not only beautiful but also full of all the virtues of a wife and mother.

-When going out, the woman usually wears a long dress, a peaked skirt with a peach silk tied around the waist.
-In addition, the "ao yem" costume will be perfect if it is accompanied by two scarves: Headband (inner wrap) and kerchief (wrapped outside).
+When going out, the woman usually wears a long dress, a peaked skirt with peach silk tied around the waist.
+Also, the "ao yem" costume will be perfect if it is accompanied by two scarves: Headband (inner wrap) and kerchief (wrapped outside).
 During the festivals, the girls usually bring a "non quai thao" and wear their hair up inserted a comb into.